HackYourFuture/explore/README.md

 ## Finished?

 Have you finished the module?
 Great!
 Pat yourself on the back for the great work you've done.
 Remember to keep studying while you wait for a class to start as it will help you further down the line.
 Future you will thank you!
-To know what to do have a look at the list at the [end of Week 4](./Week4/MAKEME.md).
+To know what to do have a look at the list at the [next steps](./NEXT.md).

 _The HackYourFuture curriculum is subject to CC BY copyright.
 This means you can freely use our materials, but just make sure to give us credit for it :)_